ProjArt/ProjArt.github.io/docs/01_Authentification/01_Inscription.md

     {
        "success": false,
-       "message": "The XXXX field is required."
+       "message": "The XXXX field is required.",
+       "data" : []
     }

 ```